 Add time entries on Paymo for new Google Calendar events

-Paymo Price: The free plan includes 10 users, unlimited projects and clients, 100 tasks, and up to three invoices; upgrade for $9.95/user/month for the Small Office plan that includes unlimited invoices, tasks, project templates, and users, plus 50GB of storage.
+Paymo price: The free plan includes unlimited projects and invoices, 3 clients, and 50 tasks for a single user; upgrade for $9.95/user/month for the Small Office plan that includes unlimited invoices, tasks, project templates, and users, plus 50GB of storage.

-If you're looking for a Paymo alternative, try ActiveCollab.
-I ultimately felt that Paymo better fulfilled the promise of holistic client management, but ActiveCollab is a capable alternative with tons of view options and features for time tracking and expenses tied to each individual project.
+If you're looking for a Paymo alternative, try Teamwork.
+I ultimately felt that Paymo better fulfilled the promise of holistic client management, but Teamwork is a capable alternative with a recently upgraded interface and tons of add-on features for everything from time tracking and expenses to CRM and help desk.

 Wrike (Web, macOS, Windows, iOS, Android)